NVIDIA/aistore/docs/overview.md

 - (**new**) When used as HTTP Proxy (e. g., via `http_proxy=AIS_ENDPOINT`) and given HTTP(S) URLs, AIStore will on the fly create a bucket to store and cache HTTP(S) - based resources;
 - and more - see https://github.com/NVIDIA/aistore/releases.

-In addition to AIS (native) REST API and CLI with extended capabilities to manipulate distributed content, AIStore also supports a growing list of [Cloud providers](providers.md).
+In addition to AIS (native) REST API and CLI with extended capabilities to manipulate distributed content, AIStore also supports a growing list of [Backend providers](providers.md).

 Each specific capability is separately documented elsewhere.
-In particular, supported cloud providers and *unified global namespace* are described [here](providers.md).
+In particular, supported backend providers and *unified global namespace* are described [here](providers.md).

 ## Design Philosophy